TAIIOK/StickerLoaderForImessage/README.md

-# StickerLoader
+# Sticker Loader For Imessage
-Sticker loader imessage
+Sticker Loader For Imessage

 Functions :